hunterkepley/UNRAY-Lua/README.md

 SetAccuracy(Number) -- Pass a number in to change the player's accuracy with firearms Accuracy() -- Returns the player's accuracy with firearms

+SetGunRange(Number) -- Pass a number in to change the player's gun range with firearms GunRange() -- Returns the player's gun range with firearms
 ```